robbertvdzon/schaakrob/documentation/setup_pi.md

 Choose OS: “Raspberry PI OD (32 bit)”
 Write to SD card
-Place SD card in PI and startup (with display and keyboard/mouse) perform the following steps on the PI finish installation (choose country and language)
+Place SD card in PI and startup (with display and keyboard/mouse) perform the following steps with a screen and keyboard/mouse on the PI finish installation (choose country and language)
-username: pi
-connect to wifi

-# enable sshd
-open raspberry pi configuration
+username: pi (ignore the warning about the username) connect to wifi open raspberry pi configuration
 enable: ssh, ic2
 save
-Finish the rest of the installation using ssh
+Finish the rest of the installation using ssh ssh pi@192.168.178.88

 # Update the system:
 sudo apt-get update
 sudo apt-get upgrade
 sudo rpi-update

 # Install i2c modules
-#SKIP THIS STEP!!#  sudo apt-get install python-smbus i2c-tools
 sudo modprobe i2c-dev
 sudo modprobe i2c-bcm2708
-i2cdetect -y 1

 # Install java:
 sudo apt install openjdk-8-jdk